EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The supported cipher suites and the order of preference MUST NOT be changed based on previous error messages.
 However, the list CIPHER_SUITEs_U sent to Party V MAY be truncated such that cipher suites which are the least preferred are omitted.
 The amount of truncation MAY be changed between sessions, e.g. based on previous error messages (see next bullet), but all cipher suites which are more preferred than the least preferred cipher suite in the list MUST be included in the list.

 * Determine the cipher suite CIPHER_SUITE_U to use with Party V in message_1.
-If Party U previously received from Party V an error message to message_1 with diagnostic payload identifying an cipher suite that U supports, then U SHALL use that cipher suite.
+If Party U previously received from Party V an error message to message_1 with diagnostic payload identifying a cipher suite that U supports, then U SHALL use that cipher suite.
 Otherwise the first cipher suite in CIPHER_SUITEs_U MUST be used.

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the cipher suite CIPHER_SUITE_U.
 Let X_U be the x-coordinate of the ephemeral public key.